cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 ## Noodle Agreement

 The backroom deal made over a bowl of ramen to strategically remove any possible strategic thinking from an FRC game through rule updates and FAQ responses.~marshall

+## Offense

+Something people always want more of, until a game is played with only it.~The other Gabe

 ## Offseason